NnenneA/Christad-Foundation-summer-camp-impact-analysis/README.md

 **Note:** The original survey data is private to protect participant confidentiality and is not included in this repository.
 This project focuses on showcasing the analytical methodology and results.

-1.  **Review the Analysis Code:** Open notebooks to see the complete data processing pipeline, including:
+1.  **Review the Analysis Code:** Open Notebook/Complete to see the complete data processing pipeline, including:
     *   Data cleaning and standardization procedures.
     *   Logic for categorizing free-text responses.
     *   Code for generating the visualizations.